casutton/casutton.github.io/_posts/2018-08-05-deprecation.md

 - expat
 ---

 I really should know better.
-Twice now, I've been in the situation.
+Twice now, I've done this to myself.
 I was a social event with one of my PhD students, like a party during a conference, where I was introducing them to a colleague.
 Feeling relaxed after a beer